-NetBeez customers can launch a NetBeez server instance on their own AWS infrastructure.
-This procedure explains how to do this.
+NetBeez customers can deploy a NetBeez server instance on their own AWS infrastructure.
+The following procedure explains how to do this.

 - Locate your AWS Account ID (follow this guide).